 Earn Nectar points on shopping while avoiding interest on purchases and balance transfers with this Sainsbury’s credit card.

-Earn Nectar points while you spend and pay no interest or fees on balance transfers with this Sainsbury’s Bank card.
+Earn Nectar points while you spend and pay no interest for 19 months and low fees on balance transfers with this Sainsbury’s Bank card.

 Earn Nectar points and take a break from interest on purchases with a Sainsbury’s credit card.